Dr. George Sigerson’s Hemp Pamphlet From 1866

 While Sigerson’s pamphlet focuses on the industrial uses of hemp he discusses the narcotic and medicinal properties of cannabis.
 Sigerson writes that “It was first introduced as a medicinal agent into Europe, by our countryman, Dr. O’Shaughnessy, of

 Sigerson is referring to the Limerick born Sir.
 William Brooke O’Shaughnessy who discovered the medicinal properties of cannabis and other indigenous plants while he in India.
 Click here to read my blog about O’Shaughnessy.

 Aside from its insights into hemp the pamphlet also provides a snapshot of contemporary Ireland.
-Sigerson discusses the economic problems facing Ireland and the difficulties posed by emigration.
+Sigerson discusses the problems facing Ireland and the difficulties posed by issues such as emigration.
 Other constraints on the island are also explored such as foreign rule and the economic reliance on cattle.

-Over 150 years on from Sigerson’s sentiments it’s fascinating (and concerning) that similar woes face the country currently.
-Perhaps its time we argued that hemp could offer a remedy to some of this woes, just like Sigerson did.
+Over 150 years on from Sigerson’s sentiments it’s fascinating (and concerning) that similar woes face the country.
+Perhaps its time we acknowledged that a thriving hemp industry could offer a remedy to some of this woes, just like Sigerson did in 1866.